hejun041/coding-tools-mcp/README.md

 Generic Streamable HTTP clients should use MCP protocol version `2025-06-18` and point at `http://127.0.0.1:8765/mcp`.

-## ChatGPT Remote MCP
+## Remote MCP

-ChatGPT developer-mode connectors do not use arbitrary static bearer headers.
-For local development, expose a loopback server through an HTTPS tunnel in anonymous `read-only` mode:
+For remote MCP clients and local development over an HTTPS tunnel, keep the server bound to loopback and expose the tunnel URL with the safest profile your client can use.
+Anonymous tunnel testing should use `read-only` mode:

 ```bash
 CODING_TOOLS_MCP_AUTH_MODE=noauth \